 Flowers: High in phenolic acids, sterols, flavonoids, mucilage, tannins, volatile oil containing triterpenes*

 Tips for Daily Use

-When my own kids were little, we had Black Elderberry juice or syrup mixed with Spearmint tea in the fridge all winter long, so it became part of their daily diet.
-The syrup can be given straight off a spoon, mixed in juice or made into a fun gummy.
+When my own kids were little, we had Black Elderberry juice or syrup mixed with Spearmint tea in the refrigerator all winter long, so it became part of their daily diet.
+The syrup can be given straight off a spoon, mixed in juice or even made into a fun gummy.

-Black Elderberries are highly astringent, and they should always be cooked before consumption.
-Only ripe, cooked berries are edible – and delicious.
+Black Elderberries are highly astringent, so they should always be cooked before consumption.
+Only ripe, cooked berries are edible – and delicious!

-Black Elderberry Syrup is so versatile.
+Black Elderberry Syrup is so tasty and versatile.
 Try it in these recipes any time of year!